peter/python-content-api/README.md

 ## OpenAPI and JSON Schema

-Something to be aware of is that unfortunately OpenAPI [does not](https://swagger.io/docs/specification/data-models/keywords/) have full [JSON Schema](http://json-schema.org/understanding-json-schema/) support.
-Examples of unsupported features are `patternProperties` and `type` properties with array (multiple) values, i.e. specifying that a value can be either a `string` or a `number` etc. To work around those limitations, and also, to add additional capabilities to your schemas you can use [OpenAPI extension properties](https://swagger.io/docs/specification/openapi-extensions).
-What I usually do is collect all my extensions under a single `x-meta` property and put the metadata that I need there.
+As of version 3.1 OpenAPI has full [JSON Schema](http://json-schema.org/understanding-json-schema/) support but versions prior to 3.1, [did not](https://swagger.io/docs/specification/data-models/keywords/).
+Examples of unsupported features were `patternProperties` and `type` properties with array (multiple) values, i.e. specifying that a value can be either a `string` or a `number` etc.

+To add additional capabilities to your schemas you can use [OpenAPI extension properties](https://swagger.io/docs/specification/openapi-extensions).
+One approach that I have used it to put all my extensions under a single `x-meta` property where I put all the metadata that I need.

 ## Decorators